-We present a patient with a very atypical clinical presentation for a penile lesion., considering his young age and the absence of risk factors.
-He was not sexually active, non-smoker, uncircumcised without phimosis and HPV tested negative.
+We present a patient with a very atypical clinical presentation for a penile lesion considering his young age and the absence of risk factors.
+He was not sexually active, a nonsmoker, uncircumcised, without phimosis, and HPV tested negative.
 Furthermore, the lesion relapsed multiples times in a short period following surgeries, which makes this case even more unusual.

-Pediatric penile lesions differential diagnosis includes infectious and sexually transmitted diseases, inflammatory conditions, traumatic causes, pre-malignant and malignant lesions, even though they remain very rare in children.
-Cancers of the penis and pre-malignant penile lesions are considered disease affecting older patients, mostly men aged between 50 and 70 years old.
-The incidence in Europe and in the United States is approximately 1/10 0002 with incidence increasing with age and with the prevalence of HPV.
-Squamous cell carcinoma is the most common pathology type.
-Risk factors are numerous and include untreated phimosis that induces chronic inflammation, HPV infection and penile trauma, phototherapy, psoriasis, smoking, poor hygiene, low social and economic status, and marital status.4
+The differential diagnoses for pediatric penile lesions include infectious and sexually transmitted diseases, inflammatory conditions, traumatic causes, and pre-malignant and malignant lesions, even though these lesions remain very rare in children.
+Cancers of the penis and pre-malignant penile lesions are considered diseases affecting older patients, mostly men aged between 50 and 70 years old.1 The incidence in Europe and in the U.S. is approximately 1/10 000,2 with incidence increasing with age and with the prevalence of HPV.
+Squamous cell carcinoma (SCC) is the most common pathology type.
+Risk factors are numerous and include untreated phimosis that induces chronic inflammation,3 HPV infection and penile trauma, phototherapy, psoriasis, smoking, poor hygiene, low social and economic status, and marital status.4